daswami/spanish-practice/README.md

 ## Future Improvements
 - Utilize React/TypeScript for the frontend, transforming the code into production style frameworks
-- Incorporate LLM technologies to improve the accuracy of the LLM
+- Incorporate LLM techniques to improve accuracy and robustness
 - Provide levels of language and learning insights to produce a more tailored educational experience

 ## Getting Started